sagemath/trac_to_gh/Issue 7308.md

 # Issue 7308: cliquer's spkg-install does not work on cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7308

 Original creator: mhansen